Resource Center > Blog

 This is part of an extensive series of guides about application security

-What is the Impact of CSRF Attacks?
+What Is the Impact of CSRF Attacks?

 When a website sends a data request to another website on behalf of a user along with the user’s session cookie, an attacker can launch a Cross-Site Request Forgery Attack, which abuses a trustful relationship between the victim’s browser and the webserver.